 I prefer full stack with a 50-50 combination of frontend and backend, which gives you strong exposure to the systems involved and helps you design scalable softwares.

 Yes, it is in a new industry – fintech, which is one of my favorites.
 I couldn’t be more excited to become a Principal Software Engineer with added responsibilities.

 The technology stack, amazing team, and work culture were so impressive that I couldn’t wait to accept the offer.
-Becoming a principal engineer is the dream of a lifetime and I was super excited to see Mission Lane offer everything I asked for.
+Becoming a principal engineer is the dream of a lifetime and I was super excited to see the company offer everything I asked for.
 I’m excited and eagerly waiting for more opportunities in the future.